The extent of intergalactic metal enrichment from galactic winds during the Cosmic Dawn: A model for star-forming galaxies

 The fundamental idea of this model is the assumption that stellar feedback controls the star formation rate (SFR) of each galaxy.
 First, we balance the rate at which baryons are accreted onto the halo, $\dot{m}_b$, with the SFR, $\dot{m}_{\star}$, and the rate of at which baryons are expelled through processes such as radiation pressure and supernovae, $\dot{m}_w$:

 Because the feedback is driven by star formation, we then assume $\dot{m}_w = \eta\dot{m}_{\star}$.
-The constant of proportionality, $\eta$, is in general a function of halo mass and redshift and represents the strength of stellar feedback.
+The constant of proportionality, $\eta$, (commonly known as the mass-loading factor) is in general a function of halo mass and redshift and represents the strength of stellar feedback.

 The star formation efficiency (SFE) is defined as the fraction of the accreted baryons which form stars, $f_{\star} = \dot{m}_{\star}/\dot{m}_b$.
 Thus,

 However, to match the observed star formation efficiencies at large halo masses, quenching processes which suppress accretion are often invoked.
 Although such effects do not significantly affect our results, we will incorporate virial shock heating as one example, suppressing accretion by a factor $f_{\rm shock}$ following \citet{faucher-giguere_baryonic_2011}.
 We also impose an upper limit, $f_{\star,\rm max}$, on the star formation efficiency.
 Incorporating both these effects in such a way as to maintain continuity, we obtain